SeanKelleyx/CCValidator/README.md

 Usage
 -----
 `validCC()` called on the input for the credit card number.
+Returns `true`/`false`.
 It checks for a numeric input, checks for a valid credit card type (based on the input value), a valid credit card length for the type, and ensures that the number passes the Luhn algorithm.
 Accepts options: on, success, failure, acceptedCards.

 `validLength()` called on the input for the credit card number.
+Returns `true`/`false`.
 Checks the given credit card number for an acceptable length.
 Accepts options: acceptedCards.

 `getCardType()` called on the input for the credit card number.
-Returns the string value of the credit card type (see acceptedCards option) or 'unknown' for not found.
+Returns the `String` value of the credit card type (see acceptedCards option) or 'unknown' for not found.
 Accepts no options.

 `luhnCheck()` called on te input for the credit card number.
-Returns true/false if the card number passes the Luhn Algorithm.
+Returns `true`/`false` if the card number passes the Luhn Algorithm.
 Accepts no options.

 `validCvv()` called on the input for the cvv number.
-Returns true/false if the ccv is valid length.
+Returns `true`/`false` if the ccv is valid length.
 Accepts options: cardType or cardInput.

+`isDateValid()` called on jquery.
+Returns `true`/`false` if the date is in the future.
+Accepts options: year `Number`, month `Number`, day `Number`.

 Options